dunxtand/integration-tests/README.md

 ...or find other versions at https://github.com/mozilla/geckodriver/releases (executable named 'geckodriver' should be in the root of the project)

+install necessary packages:

+    npm install

+install WebdriverIO globally to be able to use the 'wdio' command (npm scripts rely on it):

+    npm install -g webdriverio

 start selenium server:

     npm start